ceph/ceph/doc/radosgw/cloud-transition.rst

 How to Configure
 ~~~~~~~~~~~~~~~~

-See `Adding a Storage Class <https://docs.ceph.com/en/latest/radosgw/placement/#adding-a-storage-class>`__ for how to configure storage-class for a zonegroup.
+See :ref:`adding_a_storage_class` for how to configure storage-class for a zonegroup.
 The cloud transition requires a creation of a special storage class with tier type defined as ``cloud-s3``

-Note: Once a storage class is created of ``--tier-type=cloud-s3``, it cannot be later modified to any other storage class type.
+.. note:: If you have not done any previous `Multisite Configuration`_,
+          a ``default`` zone and zonegroup are created for you, and changes
+          to the zone/zonegroup will not take effect until the Ceph Object
+          Gateways are restarted.
+If you have created a realm for multisite,
+          the zone/zonegroup changes will take effect once the changes are
+          committed with ``radosgw-admin period update --commit``.

 ::